Forensic Psychologist and Author Brenda Russell to be Featured on Close Up Radio

 Although arguably, we live in a patriarchal society we can create a gender equal world and support each other.
 By not devaluing one another we can mitigate the way these stereotypes lead people to treat men and women differently stunting our progression in battling discrimination once and for all.

-Close Up Radio will feature Brenda Russel in an interview with Doug Llewelyn on Wednesday August 23rd at 11 a.m.
-EST
+Close Up Radio will feature Brenda Russel in an interview with Doug Llewelyn on Wednesday August 23rd at 11am Eastern

 Listen to the show on BlogTalkRadio